linode/docs/docs/guides/tools-reference/tools/how-to-write-neovim-plugin/index.md

         git push -u origin master

-Your plugin is now available to other users to install and use on their local instance of Neovim.
+Your plugin is now available for other users to install and enable on their local instance of Neovim.